InterstellarCrypto/neptune-contracts/README.md

 * Install NodeJS
 * Install TruffleJS
 * Install Ganache

+## Instructions for Creating Your Own Coin
+* Execute the command below to install node packages
+	* `npm install`
+* Execute the command below to create a `.env` file
+	* `node ./automation/create-env.js`
+* Execute one of the commands below to access truffle console respectively
+	1. `truffle console --network ropsten`
+	* `truffle migrate --network testnet`
+	* `truffle migrate --network bsc`
+* Execute the command below from the truffle console
+	* `web3.eth.getAccounts()`
+* Copy the first address listed
+	* send ether to first account listed
+* Verify the address has ether after sending it
+	* `web3.eth.getBalance('0xAddressOfAccount');`
+* Execute the command below from the root directory of this project
+	* `./deploy-application.sh`

+## Instructions for Testing Smart Contract Deployment

+### Part 1 - Adding Liquidity
+* Liquidity is what gives your coin the potential to be traded for currency.
+* Without Liquidity, there is no way to expend _gas_ to do computations.
+	* Ensure liqudity is added to ensure _gas_ is available.

+### Part 2 - Executing Test Script
+* Execute the command below to test migrating to `testnet`
+	* `truffle migrate --network testnet --dry-run`
+* Execute the command below to test migrating to `ropsten`
+	* `truffle migrate --network ropsten --dry-run`
+* Execute the command below to test migrating to `bsc`
+	* `truffle migrate --network bsc --dry-run`

 ## Instructions for Local Deployment
 * Upon cloning the project execute the command below to start a local blockchain fork